kolesnikova-dev/portfolio-react/README.md

 - **Progressive Web App (PWA) Setup**: Configured with `vite-plugin-pwa` for offline support and installable capabilities, offering users a better mobile experience.

+- **Formatting and linting with Husky and Biome**: Configured with pre-commit and pre-push hooks for consistent code quality.

 ### Future Enhancements